f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

         }
     }

 You can then issue the following GET API call to view each interfaces configuration including the new description.
 Note, the interface name has to be encoded in Postman because of the special characters.
-The %2F will repsent the slash in the interface name.
+The %2F will represent the slash in the interface name.

 .. code-block:: bash